-Berkshire Search and Rescue Dogs is currently the largest Lowland Rescue dog team in England, with 26 operational members, and 34 dogs (11 dogs that are qualified and operational, and another 23 dogs in training).
+Berkshire Search and Rescue Dogs is currently the largest Lowland Rescue dog team in England, with 22 operational members, and 28 dogs (11 dogs that are qualified and operational, and the rest either in training or awaiting requalification).
 Whilst the majority of our dogs are working breeds, all types of dog are considered on their merits and must pass an initial evaluation before being accepted into the team for training.

 Being a specialist dog team, we are often called out to provide support to neighbouring counties as well as working closely with Berkshire Lowland Search and Rescue (BLSAR) who provide search control services and specialist foot search teams.